Hybrid offence: Canada

 The power to choose under which class a hybrid offence will be tried rests with the crown counsel.
 Hybrid offences can either be summary offences (minor crimes) or indictable offences (major crimes).
 For most indictable offences, a person has the right to trial by jury.

 A hybrid offence is the most common type of charge in Canada.
-There are three types of charges and each will affect when you can apply for a Record Suspension.
+There are three types of charges and each will affect when one can apply for a Record Suspension.

 Under the Criminal Records Act, Section 2.1, the Parole Board of Canada is the administrative tribunal that has the exclusive authority to make decisions regarding Record Suspensions.
 A Record Suspension is a formal means to remove the disadvantages associated with having a Criminal Record for people that have been convicted of a criminal offence.
 In order to apply for a Record Suspension an individual must complete an application that is later reviewed by the Board and a decision to grant, or deny the application is made by an officer.
 Under Section 7, the Parole Board of Canada also has the ability to revoke granted Record Suspensions if there is a breach in good conduct on the part of the applicant or if a person reoffends and commits an indictable offence and even in some cases a summary offence.

 England and Wales

-When an enactment in the United Kingdom creates an offence, it generally specifies what penalties apply "on summary conviction" or "on conviction on indictment".
+When an enactment in the United Kingdom creates an offence, it generally specifies what penalties apply on summary conviction or on conviction on indictment.
 In relation to England and Wales, the first expression refers to a trial in a magistrates' court without a jury before a district judge or a panel of magistrates, while the latter refers to a trial in the Crown Court by jury.
-Some offences allow either mode of trial, and as such the Interpretation Act 1978 defines the expression "triable either way" to describe an offence which, if committed by an adult, is triable either on indictment or summarily.
-By contrast a "summary offence" is one that is not defined as triable on indictment (cannot normally be tried in the Crown Court), whereas "indictable offence" includes an either way offence.
+Some offences allow either mode of trial, and as such the Interpretation Act 1978 defines the expression triable either way to describe an offence which, if committed by an adult, is triable either on indictment or summarily.
+By contrast a summary offence is one that is not defined as triable on indictment (cannot normally be tried in the Crown Court), whereas indictable offence includes an either way offence.

-In some cases an offence may be triable only summarily because the amount of money at issue is small (section 22 of the Magistrates' Courts Act 1980), or an offence that can normally be tried only summarily may nonetheless be tried on indictment along with other offences that are themselves indictable (Part V of the Criminal Justice Act 1988); these circumstances do not affect whether an offence is described as "summary", "indictable", or "either way".
+In some cases an offence may be triable only summarily because the amount of money at issue is small (section 22 of the Magistrates' Courts Act 1980), or an offence that can normally be tried only summarily may nonetheless be tried on indictment along with other offences that are themselves indictable (Part V of the Criminal Justice Act 1988); these circumstances do not affect whether an offence is described as summary, indictable, or either way.
 Offences committed by offenders under 18 are usually tried in the Youth Court, which has different procedures.